 “Flowers bring joy, can fill a room with colour and fragrance and symbolise love, friendships, happiness and healing.
-Different scents can evoke memories of an important day, a one true love and a lasting friendship,” says Carolyn Stubbins, Co Founder and Creative Director of Perfect Potion.
+Different scents can evoke memories of an important day, one true love and a lasting friendship,” says Carolyn Stubbins, Co-Founder and Creative Director of Perfect Potion.

 “They smell divine and have wonderful effects on us emotionally and have amazing benefits to our skin including properties such as healing, soothing and rejuvenation.”

 Stubbins, who is also a herbalist, aromatherapist and beauty therapist, has put her expertise and flower knowledge together to create these healing floral waters which you can re-create at home…

 * Lavender and myrrh healing toner

 A healing, antiseptic and gentle astringent for oily blemished skin.

 DIY: Mix 1.5 (30 drops) myrrh tincture with100ml lavender water and store in a clean bottle.